-When you reach the bottom of the canyon you will have to spend the night (or more) at the Bright Angle campground or the Phantom Ranch lodge.
+When you reach the bottom of the canyon you will have to spend the night (or more) at the Bright Angel campground or the Phantom Ranch lodge.

-After a long needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angle trail and start climbing to the south rim.
+After a long needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angel trail and start climbing to the south rim.